 Most of the people find it difficult to distinguish between carrot sprout and grass.
 However, it is not a tedious task to differentiate between the two.
 In carrots, the first two seed leaves come out from the very same spot.
 In the case of grass, the second sprout came out from the spot where the first leaf sprouts from.
 Now, you know the difference between carrot sprouts and grass.

 Methods To Identify A Carrot Sprout

 There are various techniques to know what do carrot sprouts look like.
-Here, we have listed three different ways for you to make out how a carrot sprout looks like.
+Here, we have listed four different ways for you to make out how a carrot sprout looks like.